quintel/merit/README.md

 11. type (dispatchable, volatile or must_run)
 12. total production (redundant but easy)

-## Load profile
+## Load Profile

 For each **must_run** and **volatile** participant a **normalized** load profile has to be defined in the merit order module.
+Also, the **total demand** needs to have a load profile defined.

 #### Definition